Nikolay Alexeyev: Campaign for the International Day Against Homophobia and Transphobia (IDAHO)

-Nikolay Alexeyev's involvement with IDAHO started in April 2005 when he first met with Louis-Georges Tin, founder of the International Day Against Homophobia.
+Alexeyev's involvement with IDAHO started in April 2005 when he first met with Louis-Georges Tin, founder of the International Day Against Homophobia.
 He accepted to become the coordinator of the Day in Russia.

 The same year he offered to organize the first World Conference of IDAHO in Moscow on 26–27 May 2006 during the "Moscow Pride’06 Festival".
 The closing press briefing of the conference, which took place three hours before the Moscow Pride, attracted more than 100 journalists and 18 TV crews, giving an unprecedented media tribune both to gay rights in Russia and the IDAHO.

-In 2006 Nikolay Alexeyev became executive secretary of the Paris-based IDAHO Committee when the organization was officially registered in Paris by French authorities.
+In 2006 Alexeyev became executive secretary of the Paris-based IDAHO Committee when the organization was officially registered in Paris by French authorities.
 In 2008 he was appointed vice president of IDAHO Committee.

 In February 2009 he played a key role in the recognition of the IDAHO in Luxembourg, convincing Jean Huss, a local MP from the Green Party to introduce a motion in Parliament.
-On 23 April 2009 the motion was unanimously adopted.
+On 23 April 2009, the motion was unanimously adopted.

-Today Nikolay Alexeyev's activities with IDAHO involve the increase of the network of coordinators around the world, especially in Asia.
+Today Alexeyev's activities with IDAHO involve the increase of the network of coordinators around the world, especially in Asia.